rodrigoelp/little-stories/Unlikely adventures/15-Chapter-15.md

-The path bend and turn slightly a few times, coming to an abrupt interruption as a gap removed a large part of the corridor, leaving three floating blowers, suspended in midair by invisible forces.
+The path bent and turned slightly a few times, coming to an abrupt interruption as a gap removed a large part of the corridor, leaving three floating boulders, suspended in midair by invisible forces.
 The boulders rotated freely, defiant of gravity.
 The tiny leverage of the air passing through made the boulders softly spin.

 *"That does not seem safe"* - remarked Hannah looking apprehensively at the nothingness below the boulder - *"I think this is a dead end.
 Let's go back."* - she continued as she marched west followed by Amir.